immichu/marketo-lp-aws/readme.md

 ### TODO

+~~Add smooth scrolling for page anchors.~~

 Swapping of the tokens in marketo.

-Adding the tracking tags to the navigation items, maybe needs to be dynamically added since the links are created in wysiwyg?... maybe.
+~~Adding the tracking tags to the navigation items, maybe needs to be dynamically added since the links are created in wysiwyg?... maybe.~~

+When we get the Navigation example, code the collapsed version of the subnav.